henrywfyeung/batchMinter/README.md

 # batchMinter

+## node version
+Tested node version 16.15

 ## installation
 ```
 yarn
 ```

+## environment variables setup
+Required env variables can be found in the .env.example file

 ## batch fund account from main address
 wallets: number of wallets to use \